 Judge Taylor graduated from Duke University with an A.B. degree, summa cum laude, in 1977.
 She later graduated from the University of North Carolina at Chapel Hill School of Law and received her Juris Doctorate with Honors in 1981.
 She was awarded the Order of the Coif for her high academic performance.

 Taylor continues to serve the legal field in a variety of positions.
 She is a member of the North Carolina Association of Women Attorneys and served as chair of the Judicial Section.
 In 2008 she was proclaimed Judge of the Year by the Association.
 She is a past Vice President of the North Carolina Bar Association and currently serves on various Bar Association committees to include the Administration of Justice Committee, the Judicial Performance Evaluation Committee and the Nominations Committee for the Board of Governors.
-Judge Taylor also serves as chair of the Rural Courts Commission having been appointed by the Chief Justice of the North Carolina Supreme Court in 2006.
+Judge Taylor also served as past chair of the Rural Courts Commission having been appointed by the Chief Justice of the North Carolina Supreme Court in 2006.
 She is a past president of the 22nd Judicial District Bar Association and served as secretary/treasurer of the 22A District Bar Association in 2009.
 She is also certified as an instructor in the North Carolina Community College System where she has taught criminal law and evidence.

 Judge Taylor was certified as a mediator by the Dispute Resolution Commission in 1999, and was a member of the Commission for six years.
 She is presently certified by the Commission to mediate both Superior Court and Family Financial matters.
 She has mediated many civil matters throughout the state and her mediation calendar is an integral part of this web site.